 RallySafe uses GNSS (global navigation satellite system) to know precisely where a car is at all times.
 Each in-car unit is pre-programmed with the specific coordinates of each rally – for instance, all of the Stage Start and Stage Finish points – and uses this information to intelligently and automatically turn special safety features on/off as required, as well as to record timing information, or activate special management functions (quiet zones etc).

 All of the information transmitted out of a RallySafe unit is collected and collated by our cloud-based web services, running 24/7 on some of the world’s fastest and most reliable data centres.
 From there the information can be accessed from mobile devices, tablets or any web browser by spectators, officials or organisers to get instant access to the information they need.

-If RallySafe is utilised for primary timing, the hardware also includes timing beams for starts/finishes as required, and a tablet for each time control, start and stop point.
+If RallySafe is utilised for primary timing, a tablet is required for each stage start.
 All hardware/software is designed for the elements and to be as easy to use as possible, to minimise errors by officials and to make their roles easier, freeing up officials for use in other areas and making their rally more enjoyable.

 WHO WE ARE

 RallySafe was founded under parent company Status Awareness Systems in early 2010 after a serious secondary collision in Targa Tasmania, Australia’s premier tarmac racing event.
 Founders Stephen Sims, Wayne Maxwell, and Jason White, felt the accident could have been prevented with a vehicle-to-vehicle communications system.